Grosh header logo

 The classical tale follows the story of Ebenezer Scrooge, a grumpy miser who has forgotten the joys of the Holidays.

-Late at night, he listens to what seems to be heavy chains only to be met with the ghost of the late Jacob Marley attached to money boxes as he suffers the punishments of the life he carried.
-Marley warns Scrooge that if he does not fix his ways he will end up the same as him.
-Furthermore, he informs him that the same night he will be visited by the spirits of Christmas Past, Present, and Yet To Come, to teach him important lessons.
+Late at night, he listens to what seems to be heavy chains only to be met with the ghost of the late Jacob Marley attached to money boxes as he suffers the punishments of the life he led.
+Marley warns Scrooge that if he does not change his ways, he will end up the same as him.
+Furthermore, he informs him that the same night, he will be visited by the spirits of Christmas Past, Present, and Yet To Come, to teach him important lessons.

-Ebenezer Scrooge then proceeds to break into tears and decides to change his ways.
-The next morning he wakes up and issues a large donation to charity, sends a big Turkey to Bob Cratchit, and visits his nephew Fred to spend Christmas with him.
+Ebenezer Scrooge then proceeds to break down and decides to change his ways.
+The next morning, he wakes up and issues a large donation to charity, sends a big Turkey to Bob Cratchit, and visits his nephew Fred to spend Christmas with him.
 The following day, he also increases Bob Cratchit’s pay and becomes a part of Tiny Tim’s life.
 Old Scrooge goes from being cranky and hateful to treating everyone with kindness and warmth.

 Christmas Streets